 - There are many ways to start a chapter.
 The important thing is to get started.
 Contact Mrs. Nadine Standley, the PA FCCLA State Facilitator, who can connect you with an experienced mentor in your area.

 - Persuasive presentations to your administration, school board, community, and parents are essential.
 A Parent Letter (attached below) is a good tool to send home.
 See the Adviser Resources page for other pamphlets for presentations.

 Mrs. Nadine Standley, FCCLA Facilitator

 PDE, BCTE, 11th Floor

 Harrisburg, PA 17126

-Resources for New Advisers - All of the following resources can be found on the National Website, Join FCCLA page.
+Resources for New Advisers - Most of the following resources can be found on the National Website, Join FCCLA page.